Have you ever sat in silence in a forest?

 If so, you might like to see how this tree can help you through the busy period between now and Christmas.
 Go to your tree and discover how it can rebalance your energy, and calm and replenish you through December.

 Why are there trees I never walk under but large and

 melodious thoughts descend upon me?

 This post is an excerpt from my Seasons Newsletter.
-To receive the Newsletter, you may sign up on the home page of my website and receive a free audio meditation.
+To receive the Newsletter, you may sign up on the home or blog page of this website and receive a free audio meditation.

 Deepen the connection